From popular tourist attractions to lesser-known areas, Dolores shares destinations in Maryland as well as regional day

 In spring, St. Michaels hosts a wine and food festival.
 In fall, there is the annual Halloween Parade.
 And in September, the Chesapeake Maritime Museum holds its annual boat auction.
 Donating a used boat to the museum is tax deductible.
 The boats are later sold or auctioned off.
 In October, visit the Mid-Atlantic Small Craft Festival where hundreds of boat enthusiasts gather to show off their skiffs, canoes, kayaks, and rowboats and you can attend workshops and demonstrations relating to small crafts.

 St. Michaels has been the home of several important people.
 Frederick Douglas lived a portion of his life enslaved at nearby Mount Misery Farm.
 Former Vice President Dick Cheney has a bayfront home near St. Michaels.
 And James Michener stayed at St. Michaels while writing his novel, Chesapeake.

 In 1988, the movie Clara's Heart, starring Whoopi Goldberg and Neil Patrick Harris was filmed there.
 In 2004, the movie The Wedding Crashers, starring Owen Wilson, was filmed there as well.

 Two of My Favorite Shops in St. Michaels

 The Gregorio Gallery at 104 North Talbot Street (410-745-0927) offers an exquisite collection of fine photographs, many with a local theme.
 For 35 years, Pete Gregorio's first love was black and white photography.
-Thanks to Digital Image Rendering Technology, Pete made the switch to color as the technology allows him to recreate the scene as he saw it, although black and white 'will always be closest to (his) heart.'
+Thanks to Digital Image Rendering Technology, Pete switched to color as the technology allows him to recreate the scene as he saw it, although black and white 'will always be closest to (his) heart.'

 The pictures displayed at Gregorio Gallery depict the area's hidden corners, back roads, and waterways with a dreamlike and mysterious quality.
-Rural scenes, old barns, boats, and country road present a different world, beautiful and serene.
+Rural scenes, old barns, boats, and country roads present a beautiful and serene world.
 It can be hard to believe that such pastoral charm exists almost just around the corner.

-Gatsby's Collection 1007 South Talbot Street (410-745-3700) Located just east of St. Michaels historic district, Gatsby's offers a unique collection of imported goods, European and American antiques, statuary (and tons of it), fountains, urns, furniture, decorating accessories, and interesting items from 22 countries.
-You can lose yourself in the fascinating 40,000 square foot warehouse of really cool stuff.
+Gatsby's Collection 1007 South Talbot Street (410-745-3700) Located just east of St. Michaels's historic district, Gatsby's offers a unique collection of imported goods, European and American antiques, statuary (and tons of it), fountains, urns, furniture, decorating accessories, and exciting items from 22 countries.
+You can lose yourself in the fascinating 40,000-square-foot warehouse of really cool stuff.